 Lasers are the latest revolutionary tool for dental treatment.
-Much like the air driven drills changed dentistry in the 1950’s, lasers are changing how we treat dental patients today.
+Much like the air-driven drills that changed dentistry in the 1950s, lasers are changing how we treat dental patients today.
 We can work cleaner, faster, and with less post-operative discomfort.
 Lasers are used for many procedures performed by the dentist and the hygienist.
 Lasers can be used for cutting, disinfecting, and for sensitivity reduction.

-Laser Tissue Contouring: Tissue contouring is performed with many procedures.
+Tissue contouring is performed with many procedures.
 Most commonly performed when preparing a tooth for a crown, removing excess tissue around the prepared tooth allows your dentist to obtain a perfect image or impression.
-This will ensure that the crown is well fitted and the tissue that rests against the new crown remains healthy.
+This level of accuracy will ensure that your new crown is well fitted and that the tissue that rests against the new crown remains healthy.
 Your periodontist in Mira Mesa, San Diego may also do tissue contouring for cosmetic reasons.
-Sometimes the gum tissue can become overgrown or too puffy and that tissue can be reduced with the laser giving the patient an instant smile makeover.
+Sometimes the gum tissue can become overgrown.
+Puffy, inflamed tissue can be reduced using the laser, giving you an almost instant smile makeover.

-Laser Bacterial Reduction: Often times our gums can become red, inflamed, and bloody when brushed.
+When bacteria build-up, our gums can become red, inflamed, and bloody when brushed.
 This is an indication of gingivitis or an infection in the gums.
-If left untreated, it can develop into something more emergent like periodontal disease.
-Using the laser, bacteria is destroyed and the tissue is disinfected.
+If left untreated, it can quickly develop into periodontal disease.
+Your dentist or dental hygienist can use the laser to destroy bacteria, disinfect the tissue, and promote healing.

-Laser Desensitizing: As we get older, our gums can recede and expose root surfaces that are very sensitive and porous.
-Using the laser we can treat the area with high concentration fluoride and a low setting to help strengthen the structure and decrease the sensitivity of the root surfaces.
+As we get older, our gums can recede, exposing root surfaces that are very sensitive and porous.
+Using the laser, we can treat the area with highly concentrated fluoride and a low laser setting to help strengthen the structure and decrease the sensitivity of the root surfaces.